AVSimulation/SCANeR-Quick-Starts/Pages/HT_Install_SCANeR_license/Install_SCANeR_license.md

 #### Nomadic Licenses
 This chapter explains how to install a nomadic SCANeR license
 - Step 1.
-Receive the physical dongle
+Receive the physical USB dongle
 - Step 2.
+Plug the USB dongle to the computer

+##### Step 1.
+Receive the physical USB dongle
+AVSimulation will send you a physical USB containing your nomadic SCANeR license.
+Once you received it, please sign the attached acknowledge receipt and send it back to us.

-Plug the usb dongle in the computer
+##### Step 2.
+Plug the USB dongle to the computer
+You can directly plug the USB dongle to a computer with SCANeR installed.
+The license is already installed in the dongle.

+Congratulations ! 💪
+You can enjoy your new SCANeR products ! 😊

 #### Fixed Licenses